 The 1950's brought organized recreational activities such as baseball, sewing and crafting groups to Sunset Gap and farming practices were improved.

 The community opened a preschool and began boy/girl scouts in 1964.
 In 1964 the thrift store and home repair mission camps also began.

 The Board of National Missions turned the mission over to the Synod of the South in 1968.

-501(c)3 status was gained in 1993.
-Food deserts were eased by the opening of the Food Pantry.
+Food distribution was eased by the opening of the Food Pantry.